 If you’re designing a home for a family with young children, it’s important you consider a space for kids’ activities.
 Children spend a lot of time playing, which is part of their growing-up years.
 Any family-friendly home should have a separate room or area to accommodate more than just their playtime.

 Of course, having an entire room set aside for this is a good idea.
-For one, it’ll also help with the storage of toys and learning materials like building blocks or flash cards.
+For one, it’ll also help with the storage of sustainable toys Australia and learning materials like building blocks or flash cards.
 But then again, it’d be ideal to clearly set aside space or separate the storage area from the rest of the room.

 Another option would be to design a space just outside the house like a shed.
 This is ideal to encourage your children to spend time away from home electronics, explore outside and even enjoy a little bit of sunlight as they play.
 Having both sections in a home is a great option, though, because children could get bored quickly staying in one place.

 6. Room locations